 ACADEMIC CIRCUMSTANCES THAT AFFECT YOUR STATUS

-*Incomplete Grades, Missing grades, Failing Grades, course Withdrawals: All reduce your completion ratio because they are counted as attempted, but not earned credits.
+- Incomplete Grades, IPs, Missing grades, Failing Grades, course Withdrawals: All reduce your completion ratio because they are counted as attempted, but not earned credits.
 They also count against your maximum attempted hours.

-*Transfer Credits, Credits Taken While in Transient Study, enrolled in Study Abroad: Count toward your maximum attempted credits and your completion ratio.
+- Transfer Credits, Credits Taken While in Transient Study, and credits taken while enrolled in Study Abroad: Count toward your maximum attempted credits and your completion ratio.
 NOTE: Credits count as attempted, but not earned, until your official transcript is reviewed and processed by the EGSC Registrar’s Office.

-*Dismissal and Return: Students who are suspended academically or choose not to attend because of Financial Aid Suspension will not be automatically eligible for financial aid upon their return.
+- Dismissal and Return: Students who are suspended academically or choose not to attend because of Financial Aid Suspension will not be automatically eligible for financial aid upon their return.
 Students must meet both the qualitative and quantitative standards for FA SAP.
-If below standards, students may appeal or must use means other than financial aid for their educational expenses.
+Student must use means other than financial aid for their educational expenses.
 It is the responsibility of the student to be knowledgeable of their SAP standing when returning to school after dismissal or choosing not to return because of SAP suspension.

 - Summer Term Courses: All hours attempted and completed in the summer term are treated as any other semester hours in determining SAP status.
 SAP is checked following the summer term as well.

 - Audit Courses: Students are not eligible to receive financial aid assistance for audit courses.
 Audited courses are not included in hours attempted or earned for SAP determination.